Jeremy-Day-Lab/Brida_Reln_2024/tutorials/3_DEGs.md

   })
 ```

-Here's the problem: using `cluster_names` to split this dataframe doesn't work properly because notice above how `count_aggr` is sorted: by cluster first (e.g., all Astrocyte samples together).
+Here's the problem: using `cluster_names` to split this dataframe doesn't work properly with our data here because notice above how `count_aggr` is sorted: by cluster first (e.g., all Astrocyte samples together).
 The way `split.data.frame()` works is to take each row in the dataframe and assign it to each item on the factors list in sequence (recycling the factors).
 So for example, the sample Astrocyte_1_male_lacz would be placed in the first group on the `cluster_names` list: Drd1.MSN.
 Astrocyte_2_male_reln would be placed in Drd2.MSN.1, etc. Like this:

 ![bad counts matrix](images/9a_counts_matrix_bad.jpg)

 This obviously isn't what we want.
-But it works when `count_aggr` is sorted by *sample ID*... as is the case when we run an older dataset:
+But it works when `count_aggr` is sorted by *sample ID*... as is the case when we run the older dataset from Phillips et al. 2023:

 ```
 ## 6 x 24193 sparse Matrix of class "dgCMatrix"